DenverArtMuseum/her-brush/content/exhibition/introduction.md

 {{< q-figure id="2018-193" >}}

-From an early age Kō (Ōshima) Raikin studied Chinese painting, poetry, and calligraphy and later took an active role in literati circles, intellectuals who shared a passion for Chinese art. *Autumn Landscape*, with its abbreviated strokes, schematized rendering of foliage, and color washes, reveals her familiarity with Chinese painting manuals, especially *The* *Mustard Seed Garden Manual of Painting*, popular in Japan at the time.
+From an early age [Kō (Ōshima) Raikin](/artists/#Kō-(Ōshima)-Raikin-高(大島)来禽/) studied Chinese painting, poetry, and calligraphy and later took an active role in literati circles, intellectuals who shared a passion for Chinese art. *Autumn Landscape*, with its abbreviated strokes, schematized rendering of foliage, and color washes, reveals her familiarity with Chinese painting manuals, especially *The* *Mustard Seed Garden Manual of Painting*, popular in Japan at the time.

 {{< q-figure id="rengetsu-portrait" >}}